Cannibal Corpse: The Wretched Spawn, departure of Jack Owen and return of Rob Barrett (2004–2005)

 The band's ninth studio album The Wretched Spawn was released on February 24, 2004.

 Founding guitarist Jack Owen left Cannibal Corpse in 2004 to spend more time on his second band, Adrift, and also joined Deicide in late 2004.
 Jeremy Turner of Origin substituted on guitar for the band's 2004 tour of Mexico in support of their album The Wretched Spawn, after being referred to the band by Erik Rutan of Hate Eternal (who would later join the band himself in 2019).
 The band also played Wacken Open Air and toured the US that year.
-Turner stated that he believes he played approximately 90 shows with the band over a six-month.
-The band ultimately did not hire him as a permanent replacement for Owen due to his locality in Kansas; although Turner said that he would have been willing to relocate to join the band, the band in the long run did not feel comfortable "uprooting" him from his family and life.
+Turner stated that he believes he played approximately 90 shows with the band over a six-month period.
+The band ultimately did not hire him as a permanent replacement for Owen due to his locality in Kansas; although Turner said that he would have been willing to relocate to join the band, the band in the long run did not feel comfortable uprooting him from his family and life.
 Rob Barrett re-joined the band for a concert at the Northwest Deathfest in Washington in 2005, before ultimately reassuming guitar duties permanently following several months of deliberation.
 Barrett's mother stated in the Centuries of Torment documentary that she discouraged his decision to leave the band in the first place.

 Kill and Evisceration Plague (2006–2011)

 The band's tenth studio album Kill was released on March 21, 2006, and was considered a turning point in the band's career.

 The band participated in the Sounds of the Underground Tour in 2006, which also featured Behemoth and In Flames.
 The band also embarked on a headlining tour alongside Necrophagist and Dying Fetus in late 2006.

+Cannibal Corpse played at Wacken Open Air in August 2007.
 Writing for the follow-up to Kill began in November 2007, as indicated in an interview with bassist Alex Webster.
 Evisceration Plague, Cannibal Corpse's eleventh studio album, was released on February 3, 2009, to a highly positive response from fans.
 They also released a live DVD in 2011 entitled Global Evisceration.

 The band toured with Children of Bodom to promote the album.
 The band then participated in Mayhem Festival 2009 along with Marilyn Manson, Slayer, Behemoth, Job For a Cowboy and The Black Dahlia Murder.
 The band then toured on the Decimation Of The Nation 2 tour along with Hatebreed, Unearth, Born of Osiris and Hate Eternal.
 Throughout 2010, the band played various festivals in Europe such as Wacken Open Air, Full Force and Bloodstock Festival.
 Following these festival appearances, the band toured the US during the spring of 2010 with Norwegian black metal band 1349 and thrash metal band Skeletonwitch.
 The band toured the US during the fall of 2010 with Dying Fetus, Vital Remains, and Devourment.